A Chance Encounter

 The couple smiled down at him but it was the patriarch who spoke.
 "It was the least we could do for James and Lily's son."

 Roxanne stepped forward, carefully resting a hand on Harry's shoulder.
 "If you need or want anything all you have to do is write.
 Okay, Harry?"

 Harry couldn't believe his ears.
 He wasn't use to such kindness.
 He numbly nodded.
 She must have seen the conflict in his face and posture, since she gave him a small smile before standing back up to say goodbye to Daphne.

 Harry looked up to see Cyrus Greengrass was watching him closely.
 "You're going to be a great wizard, Harry."
 He then extended his hand.
 Harry shook the man's offered hand, not sure how to respond to the man's compliment so he remained silent.

 "Goodbye, Harry," said Astoria softly, from her mother's side.
 The youngest sister gave Harry a shy smile.

 "Come on, Harry, we should hurry," Daphne said, after pulling away from her father's hug.
 The two with the help of Cyrus were able to load both trunks and Hedwig's cage onto the train.
 The two gave one last wave goodbye before entering the train.

-"You don't have to sit with me if you don't want to," Harry commented, speaking up from years of isolation and neglect at primary school.
+"You don't have to sit with me if you don't want to," Harry commented, years of isolation and neglect at primary school came bubbling up.

 Daphne stopped in front of him, turning to face him with an incredulous look.
 "Why would I do that?
 Don't you want to be friends?"